- Beowulf Sheehan

 His first novel, Coming Through Slaughter (1976), is a fictional portrait of jazz musician Buddy Bolden.
 The English Patient (1992), set in Italy at the end of the Second World War, was joint winner of the Booker Prize for Fiction and was made into an Academy Award-winning film in 1996.
 Anil's Ghost (2000), set in Sri Lanka, tells the story of a young female anthropologist investigating war crimes for an international human rights group .

 Michael Ondaatje lives in Toronto with his wife, Linda Spalding, with whom he edits the literary journal Brick.
-His recent novels include Divisadero (2007) and The Cat's Table (2011).
+His recent novels include Divisadero (2007), The Cat's Table (2011) and Warlight (2018).

 Ondaatje is, along with Margaret Atwood, one of Canada's most important contemporary writers and one of the country's biggest cultural exports.